- We advise you to exercise normal safety precautions in Chile.

 Australians should be particularly vigilant during days of national or commemorative significance.
 The anniversary of the 11 September 1973 coup, Workers’ Day (1 May) and Day of the Young Combatant (29 March) may be accompanied by large protests and demonstrations.

-Muggings and robberies occur in urban areas, especially at night.
-People walking alone are often targeted.
-Daylight muggings have been reported in the Cerro San Cristobal Park and in and around the Plaza de Armas in the capital, Santiago.
+Muggings and robberies are frequently reported in urban areas, particularly in Santiago, Viña del Mar, Valparaiso and Calama.
+People walking alone are often targeted, especially at night.
+Daylight muggings, including with weapons have been reported in the Cerro San Cristobal Park and in and around the Plaza de Armas in the capital, Santiago.
+Robberies, assaults and pickpocketing are common in the popular tourist area of Bellavista in Santiago, particularly at night.

 Tourists have been robbed and assaulted by taxi drivers or their accomplices, especially late at night.
 To reduce the risk of robbery you should book taxis by phone, particularly if travelling alone or at night.
 Prepaid official taxis are available at the airport.

-Petty crime including pick-pocketing and bag snatching is increasingly common in crowded areas, such as on public transport, outdoor cafes and markets and in resort areas.
-There has been an increase in incidents of thieves slashing backpacks.
-You should remain vigilant at all times.
+Petty crime including pick-pocketing and bag snatching is increasingly common in crowded areas, such as on public transport, at outdoor cafes and markets and in resort areas.

 Foreigners have been robbed after accepting 'spiked' drinks in bars and places of entertainment.